felparejav/Ramp_Up_Final/README.md

 ### 3. Configuration Management

 To complete this challenge, use any CM tool to automate the deployment of the application requirements in the newly created environment.
 See the 2 application folders in order to find out what are their dependencies.
+Some of the tools we use are Chef, Puppet, and Ansible.

 ### 4. CI/CD

 To complete this challenge, create all the Jenkins jobs needed to automate CI/CD on the newly created environment.
-Check the application folders create separate repos and deploy them!
+Check the application folders create separate repos and deploy them automatically every time there's a new change in the code repository.
+If you feel like using a different CI tool, please do!

 ### 5. Monitoring
 To complete this challenge, define a tool stack, install and set up a monitoring strategy for the environments.

 ### 6. Containerization